Wellness Programs

 • Stigma that officers who seek mental health services are not fit for duty

-• Group Informational Meeting- Meet and greet, discussion of wellness program goals, lecture on topic of agency’s choice.
+• Meet and greet with CRW clinicians, discussion of the agency’s wellness program goals, a lecture on topic of agency’s choice.

-• Individual Wellness Check-In- A confidential 45-60 minute session with each employee.
+• A confidential 45-60 minute session with each employee in our office.

 — IAFF Work Force Initiative